-This year, the Equal Rights Center collaborated with the Humane Rescue Alliance to provide trainings and resources on the use of service and assistance animals in public accommodations and housing.
+The Equal Rights Center collaborated with the Humane Rescue Alliance in 2017 to provide trainings and resources on the use of service and assistance animals in public accommodations and housing.
 The Humane Alliance has now published the training materials on their website for any individuals in seeking information about their rights in these spaces.

 WASHINGTON, D.C, – June 28, 2017— Today, the Equal Rights Center (ERC)—a national non-profit civil rights organization headquartered in Washington, D.C.—filed a lawsuit against Uber Technologies, Inc., alleging that Uber has designed and operated its transportation service in the District of Columbia in a way that effectively excludes wheelchair users from its basic “UberX” product, and instead, directs them to the limited number of accessible DC taxi cabs through their “TAXI WAV” (wheelchair accessible vehicle) option.
 The lawsuit also alleges that none of the 30,000 or more vehicles operated by Uber drivers in the District is capable of transporting individuals who use wheelchairs that cannot be folded and stowed in a trunk.
 As a result, wheelchair users are deprived of the opportunity to ride in Uber-affiliated vehicles, and subjected to substantially longer wait times and higher fares as compared to other Uber customers.

 WASHINGTON, DC – October 22, 2014 — The Equal Rights Center, a national non-profit civil rights organization based in Washington, DC, filed a lawsuit in the U.S. District Court for the Northern District of Illinois against Kohl’s Corporation and Kohl’s Department Stores, Inc. (Kohl’s), a Wisconsin-based department store retail chain.
 The suit alleges that Kohl’s violated Title III of the Americans with Disabilities Act (ADA) and the New York Human Rights Law by discriminating against customers with mobility disabilities at department store locations nationwide.